Challenges of the Nursing Profession

 Nurses are the backbone of the healthcare system.
 They are the first line of defense for patients and their families.
 They can be found in every setting from hospitals to home visits, clinics, long-term care facilities, schools, and more.

 Nurses face many challenges in their field such as nurse burnout and lack of resources.
 There is also a shortage of qualified nurses which means that nurses are often overworked.
+Corporate wellness nurse jobs are hard to find.
 The nursing profession is going through a lot of changes which can make it difficult for nurses to find satisfaction in the work they do.

 Physical and Mental Health of Nurses

 Nurses and health care workers work long, strenuous hours, often without taking a break.
-It is difficult to manage a work life balance.
+It is difficult to promoting health and wellness in nursing and manage a work life balance.
 Nurses are often faced with the challenges of prioritizing tasks, managing time and delegating work.
 They also have to deal with the emotional stressors of their profession.

 Nursing is a profession that requires empathy, compassion, and a strong sense of responsibility.
 Nurses have to be able to think on their feet and make quick decisions when needed.